Pugwash Conferences on Science and World Affairs: Organizational structure

 Pugwash's "main objective is the elimination of all weapons of mass destruction (nuclear, chemical and biological) and of war as a social institution to settle international disputes.
 To that extent, peaceful resolution of conflicts through dialogue and mutual understanding is an essential part of Pugwash activities, that is particularly relevant when and where nuclear weapons and other weapons of mass destruction are deployed or could be used."

 "The various Pugwash activities (general conferences, workshops, study groups, consultations and special projects) provide a channel of communication between scientists, scholars, and individuals experienced in government, diplomacy, and the military for in-depth discussion and analysis of the problems and opportunities at the intersection of science and world affairs.
 To ensure a free and frank exchange of views, conducive to the emergence of original ideas and an effective communication between different or antagonistic governments, countries and groups, Pugwash meetings as a rule are held in private.
 This is the main modus operandi of Pugwash.
 In addition to influencing governments by the transmission of the results of these discussions and meetings, Pugwash also may seek to make an impact on the scientific community and on public opinion through the holding of special types of meetings and through its publications."

 Officers include the president and secretary-general.
 Formal governance is provided by the Pugwash Council, which serves for five years.
 There is also an executive committee that assists the secretary-general.
-Jayantha Dhanapala is the current president.
-Paolo Cotta-Ramusino is the current Secretary General.
+Hussain al-Shahristani is the current president.
+Karen Hallberg is the current Secretary General.

 The four Pugwash offices, in Rome (international secretariat), London, Geneva, and Washington D.C., provide support for Pugwash activities and serve as liaisons to the United Nations and other international organizations.

 There are approximately fifty national Pugwash groups, organized as independent entities and often supported or administered by national academies of science.

-The International Student/Young Pugwash groups works with, but are independent from, the international Pugwash group.
+The International Student/Young Pugwash groups work with, but are independent from, the international Pugwash group.